Courses Offered by Theatre and Dance

 • DAN 482 Senior Project in Dance

-Public presentation of performance or paper to demonstrate the student's mastery of the skills received during the completion of the major.
+Public research presentation to demonstrate the student's mastery of the skills received during the completion of the major.
 Required of all BS in Dance majors.

 Credit hoursLecture contact hoursLab contact hoursTypically offered